 Research has found that only 71 percent of contact centers track or follow adherence to schedule, and only 66 percent of those companies are using commercial workforce management systems which make it easier to monitor adherence and make adjustments when schedules go out of alignment.
-Forty-two percent of contact centers surveyed revise their workforce schedules as required, without established intervals; 20 percent of respondents revise schedules on a monthly basis, 15 percent revise on a quarterly-basis, and only four percent revise weekly.
+Forty-two percent of contact centers surveyed revise their workforce schedules as required, without established intervals; 20 percent of respondents revise schedules on a monthly basis, 15 percent revise on a quarterly basis, and only four percent revise weekly.

 4) Frequent adherence monitoring:

 Consider your agents’ opinions when you develop company policies.
 Hold meetings where you can involve your staff.
 Motivate them to give their inputs, discuss with your teammates before bringing any changes in the schedule and make sure your team is comfortable.
 Define each policy clearly to them to avoid any sort of confusion and if they don’t agree allow them to provide constructive feedback for improvement.
 This would definitely help you to improve the adherence level in your call center.

 5) Offer rewards who appreciate schedule adherence:

 Offer rewards to the agents who adhere to their schedules.
 Compensate their sincerity with incentives.
 This can boost your agents to perform better and it can even motivate those agents who are underperforming their duties.
 It is important that agents are aware of the consequences of ‘out-of-adherence’ behavior to create a sense of responsibility.